zenincognito/meaning/site/content/post/brewing-chemex.md

 ---
 [Read more at small business gov site.](https://www.smallbusiness.wa.gov.au/business-advice/marketing/8-ways-to-grow-your-business)

-Generating new business by growing your customer base is important to your business success.
-However, it can sometimes be very challenging.

 Here are some practical tips to help you grow your customer base.

 **Get to know your customers**